PHASE ONE

 04.

 Remember that meaningfully involving youth participants strengthens evaluations of youth programs.
+Watch this YouthREX webinar series to learn more about engaging youth in program design and development and in evaluation.

 Who are your program stakeholders?